ghingtae/gtbraille/README.md

 ## Todo

 - **Algorithm with better performance**
-- Cover all rules defined in "한국 점자 규정"
+- Cover all rules defined in "한국 점자 규정" (2024 edition)
   - Implement Unified English Braille for Latin alphabet blended with Hangul
 - Conversion options for some characters which have alternatives
 - Reverse conversion